-GNTC police receive technology grant from Governor’s Office of Highway Safety
+GNTC Police receive technology grant from Governor’s Office of Highway Safety

-Georgia Northwestern Technical College Police recently received an $18,000 grant from the Governor’s Office of Highway Safety.
+Georgia Northwestern Technical College (GNTC) Police recently received an $18,000 grant from the Governor’s Office of Highway Safety (GOHS).

 “With the introduction and utilization of in-vehicle technology, our officers will be able to improve enforcing traffic laws in and around our six campus locations in Catoosa, Floyd, Gordon, Polk, Walker and Whitfield counties,” said Chad Cardin, chief of GNTC Police.
 “This addition will also allow our officers to work away from the office and allow more visibility for our department.”